 - Cessation of baby movements or violent movements

 Urinary infection not responding to antibiotics, refractory candida or other vaginal discharge should all necessitate swabs since certain vaginal infections are associated with pre-term birth and low birth-weight babies.

-Most accidental falls and minor traumatic injury in pregnancy are not harmful, however, signs of emotional or physical distress, such as bleeding, amniotic fluid leak or contractions, should prompt obstetric review.
+Most accidental falls and minor traumatic injuries in pregnancy are not harmful.
+However, signs of emotional or physical distress, such as bleeding, amniotic fluid leak or contractions, should prompt obstetric review.